giantmade/giant-plugins/README.md

+&#x26a0;&#xfe0f; This project is now in maintenance mode and will no longer receive new features, only compatibility updates.

 # Giant Plugins

 A re-usable package which can be used in any project that requires a base set of plugins.